-Additionally, VidaCaixa contemplates an identification and qualitative evaluation of the risks that are not considered in the calculation of the SCR, described in 3.4.
-Liquidity Risk and in 3.6.
-Other Significant Risks.
+Additionally, VidaCaixa contemplates an identification and evaluation of the risks that are not considered in the calculation of the SCR, through the strategic risk processes, as described in 3.4.
+Liquidity Risk, 3.5.
+Operational Risk and in 3.6.
+Other significant risks